BachirZahaf27/API-for-Live-Climate-Change/README.md

  ## IV- Login :

- 1. This pqge is made with `Bluma` for the user so he can log in the API website, just like it's showing below :
+ 1. This page is made with `Bluma` for the user so he can log in the API website, just like it's showing below :

  ![image](https://user-images.githubusercontent.com/61596276/173075814-de2a4849-7aca-4604-abb3-af06d309657e.png)